• Home

 • Place the drained green beans in the bottom of your slow cooker.

-• In a large bowl, blend the cream of mushroom soup, cream of celery soup, sliced green onions, milk, low sodium soy sauce, minced garlic, and black pepper with a whisk.
+• In a medium bowl, blend the cream of mushroom soup, cream of celery soup, sliced green onions, low sodium soy sauce, minced garlic, and black pepper with a whisk.
 Taste test to check seasoning level; add more soy sauce or black pepper if needed.

-1 10.5 oz can cream of mushroom soup, 1 10.5 oz can cream of celery soup, ¼ cup sliced green onions, ¼ cup milk, ½ to 1 tablespoon low sodium soy sauce, 2 teaspoons jarred minced garlic, ½ teaspoon black pepper
+1 10.5 oz can cream of mushroom soup, 1 10.5 oz can cream of celery soup, ¼ cup sliced green onions, ½ tablespoon low sodium soy sauce, 2 teaspoons jarred minced garlic, ½ teaspoon black pepper

 • Pour soup mixture on top of the green beans and gently fold together until thoroughly mixed.